 What is Queer Ecology?

-Queer activism and environmental movements are deeply connected.
+Queer liberation and environmental defence are deeply connected.

-I’m proud to be both an ecologist and queer activist living out on the land.
-I love writing and giving workshops on this subject, telling the stories of lesbian lizards and gay giraffes, bisexual deer and sex-changing fish, the natural history of queerness that has been hidden and erased.
+I’m proud to be both an ecologist and queer community organiser living out on the land.
+I love writing and teaching about queer ecology, telling the stories of diversity, the natural history of queerness that has been hidden and erased.
 I’m excited to make new connections between grassroots struggles and to be reminded that we are all interwoven and interconnected, each of us a multi-species community.

 Cover of "Home is a verb", a queer and trans speculative fiction novel by author Kes Otter Lieffe.
 In this story, Kes explores queer ecology, class, disability and survival.